 Some simple truths about pain

-- Pain is an unpleasant physical and emotional biopsychosocial experience with biological, psychological, and social contributors - not just a number on the pain scale. or a physical sensation.
+- Pain is an unpleasant physical and emotional biopsychosocial experience with biological, psychological, and social contributors - not just a number on the pain scale or a physical sensation.

-- Pain is meant to protect us - telling us something is wrong.
+- Pain is meant to protect us.

 - Sometimes, we can be in pain even when there is no actual threat to the body.
 Likewise, it's possible to have signs of injury but no pain.
 We aren't our x-ray.